-The human head functions well as a 3D viewing tool.
+The human dome (head) functions well as a 3D viewing tool.
+Seriously.
 The gap between our eyes allows us to see items in the distance and judge the shape, distance and depth of items in our field of vision.
 When we look at a picture or a film, we’re generally trapped into a two-dimensional viewpoint because the image was taken with just one camera.

 What 3D Glasses Are and How They Work